-In addition, Goodwill can help you with access to other resources such as transportation, childcare and even financial planning.
+In addition, Goodwill can often help with access to other resources such as transportation, childcare and even financial planning.

 If the job you want requires a college degree, but you are not in a financial position to pay tuition, you can apply for a grant.
 A grant is different from a student loan.
-The grant, such the Pell Grant doesn't have to be repaid, whereas a student loan must be repaid.
+An educational grant, such as a Pell Grant, doesn't have to be repaid, whereas a student loan must be repaid.
 In some instances, recipients of Pell Grants may be awarded additional funds if a parent died while in military service.
 These grants are not strictly for women, but women are eligible.

 Grants come in varying amounts for different periods.
 Some grants may cover all of your college expenses while others may need to be augmented with additional funding.
 There are grants available for learning new skills and livelihoods and grants for women who wish to start businesses through the government grants website.